 Furthermore, Brazil is the leading medical device market in Latin America and the second-largest pharmaceutical market in the world.
-The Brazilian economy, however, is also hit by a recession and, more recently, the COVID-19 pandemic.
-As health demands are growing and resources in the public sector become scarcer, Brazil’s health system is transforming to become future-proof.
+The Brazilian economy has been struggling over the past years and more recently, was hit very hard by the COVID-19 pandemic.
+As healthcare demands are growing and resources in the public sector become scarcer, Brazil’s health system is transforming to become future-proof, in which digitalization plays a central role..
 This transformation leads to opportunities for Dutch healthcare solutions in areas such as health information management systems, telemedicine and high-tech equipment for which Brazil depends on imports.
 The large industries and excellent science, technology and innovation climate in Brazil also provide opportunities for the Dutch sector related to STI cooperation and investments.

 From the perspective of the Netherlands, the following market trends (more information, see below) in Brazil are of interest: